TheBritish23/Movietimes/READme.md

 # _Movietimes_

-#### _{Brief description of application}, 9/18/2019_
+#### _Choose a movie and see how much it costs, 9/18/2019_

 #### By _**Soroush Azizi**_

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+_This is a webpage where you can choose what movie, number of people going, and time._

 ## Setup/Installation Requirements